 So much of the serious talk about women and beauty focuses on the negative stuff: the never-ending pressure of the beauty standard, and the ways that shapes our self-image for the worse.
 Face Value doesn’t gloss over those concerns, but it brings that same level of critical energy and rigorous thought to aspects of beauty that are more beneficial to women.
 It’s a thoughtful treatment of a topic often written off as frivolous—but that so many women know is anything but.

 You can order the audiobook here on Amazon, published by Brilliance.
 You can also order it in print from Powell's, Amazon, Barnes & Noble, IndieBound, or at your local bookstore (New Yorkers: Astoria Bookshop is awesome).
-The print edition is published by Simon & Schuster, which also runs the Threshold imprint, which is publishing a book by a white supremacist in March 2017.
+The print edition is published by Simon & Schuster.
 The ebook is available at iBooks and Google Play.